Java Creator James Gosling Joins Amazon Web Services

 ... haha sorry had to type that last sentence

-Java - the most awful programming language ever (Score:2)
+Java - the most awful programming language ever (Score:3, Insightful)

 Now instead of a web page GUI or API, we'll need a java client loaded locally that dependent upon a certain version of JRE just like CIsco crappy GUI interfaces.
 Will we get prompted to install macafee everytime we connect?